 my favorite is a piece of a beef chuck roast about 4 lbs cut into 1” pieces

-8-10 oz of your favorite cheese (cheddar or queso fresca)
+8-10 oz of your favorite cheese (cheddar or queso fresco)

-1 package of small corn tortillas .
-(See gluten free !!) season the meat the night before with the Mexican seasoning.
+1 package of small corn tortillas.
+(See gluten-free!!) season the meat the night before with Mexican seasoning.

-Anyway , put all ingredients in a roasting pan sprinkle about 3-4 tbs over the ingredients & mix lightly.
-Preheat oven to 375-400° pop it in oven (covered)let it cook between 2 & 2 1/2 hrs .
-Remove meat to a covered bowl & let rest .
+Anyway, put all ingredients in a roasting pan sprinkle about 3-4 tbs over the ingredients & mix lightly.
+Preheat oven to 375-400° Pop it in the oven (covered) and let it cook between 2 & 2 1/2 hrs.
+Remove meat to a covered bowl & let rest.

 After the rest of the ingredients have cooled a bit put into your blender or a large bowl and use your immersion blender& purée till smooth.
 BOOM enchilada sauce .

-Check seasoning & add a little more (to taste ) once meat has cooled I like to pull or shred by hand , but by all means you can just chop .
+Check to season & add a little more (to taste ) once the meat has cooled I like to pull or shred by hand, but by all means you can just chop.

-Heat a small skillet & toast your tortillas just a little before rolling shredded meat inside .
-Put down a little sauce in a baking pan & add your rolled enchiladas .
-Top with more sauce ( save some for the table) top with your choice of cheese .
+Heat a small skillet & toast your tortillas just a little before rolling the shredded meat inside.
+Put down a little sauce in a baking pan & add your rolled enchiladas.
+Top with more sauce ( save some for the table) and top with your choice of cheese.

-I like queso fresca , but cheddar is equally as good .
-If you like a little heat put a couple of slices of jalapenos in with meat as it simmers .
-Serve with your favorite accoutrements.
+I like queso fresco, but cheddar is equally as good.
+If you like a little heat put a couple of slices of jalapenos in with meat as it simmers.
+Serve with your favorite accouterments.